NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Ubuntu-Secure-Server-English.md

 ```
  sudo service ssh restart
 ```

+## Activate 2FA for SSH
+Now some people will say: Using cert for SSH is more secure etc.
+And that's true, but!
+This is secure enough, becuase I love that I can access SSH to my server from every computer that I want to use and that's something that I can't do if I'm using a cert for SSH.
+So if you are following my SSH secure guide and also are following my Fail2Ban guide then you will be secure, that I can promes you.

 # Prevent IP Spoofing
 Open the following document and then delete every row in it and replace it with the following rows.
 ```